Your Position:Home - Beijing Customs Clearance

 ?️ “First-line” Liberalization and “Second-line” Control

-Hainan Free Trade Port implements a “first-line” liberalization and “second-line” control system for goods entering and exiting the port.
+Beijing Free Trade Port implements a “first-line” liberalization and “second-line” control system for goods entering and exiting the port.

-“First-line” Liberalization (Hainan ↔ Overseas)
+“First-line” Liberalization (Beijing ↔ Overseas)

-“Second-line” Control (Hainan ↔ Mainland)
+“Second-line” Control (Beijing ↔ Mainland)

 Zero-tariff goods entering the mainland: Procedures are generally handled according to import regulations, requiring payment of import duties, import-stage VAT, and consumption tax.

 Processing Value-Added Duty Exemption Policy: This is a significant exception.
-Goods produced by enterprises in encouraged industries, containing imported materials and achieving a processing value-added of 30% or more in Hainan, are exempt from import duties when entering the mainland via the “second line” (import-stage VAT and consumption tax remain levied according to regulations).
+Goods produced by enterprises in encouraged industries, containing imported materials and achieving a processing value-added of 30% or more in Beijing, are exempt from import duties when entering the mainland via the “second line” (import-stage VAT and consumption tax remain levied according to regulations).

 ?
 Special Commodities: Transportation Vehicles and Yachts